 A DESCRIPTION OF DRUG AND ALCOHOL ABUSE PREVENTION PROGRAMS

-As required by CFR 86.100 Keiser University publishes and distributes annually to all current students and employees a copy of the Drug and Alcohol Abuse Prevention Program.
-Below are the details related to this important subject matter.
+Keiser University publishes and distributes annually to all current students and employees a copy of the Drug and Alcohol Abuse Prevention Program.
+Below are the details related to this topic.

 Drug and Alcohol Abuse Prevention